jokubas-janusauskas/PALSschool2024-FISH/README.md

 jupyter lab
 ```
 #### Once connected, open the FISH_Training.ipynb file.
 If prompted to select a kernel, choose "FISH_training".
-#### After goind through the initial set up, you will only need to activate the environment and launch the notebook:
+#### After going through this initial set up once, you will only need to activate the environment and launch the notebook if you want to run the notebook in the future:
 ```console
 conda activate fish_training
 jupyter lab